roman-milk/roman-milk.github.io/heaven-incest-TalkMan.md

+===

- ****** Heaven Ch.
-02 ****** bysex4every1© Just as she was about to holler out for Jason, we heard muffled screams coming from upstairs.
+Just as she was about to holler out for Jason, we heard muffled screams coming from upstairs.
 Cindy looked at me, smiled, and headed up the stairs.
 After taking off my coat as well, I followed her.
 When we got to what I assumed was his room, she put her ear against the door, although from this distance, the fucking noises were pretty unmistakable.
 She waited for me to catch up with her and then opened the door.
 As we poked our heads in, we saw Jason - completely naked and on his knees - fucking the shit out of Miranda, one of Cindy's best friends, who was on all fours, squealing like a pig.

  Although they turned their heads towards the door for a second, they never stopped fucking.
 In fact, our interruption didn't even seem to slow them down at all.
 After a few seconds of gawking at them, Cindy said, "Sorry," and simply closed the door.
 Unperturbed and as happy as before, my sister looked at me and said, "So, why don't I give you a tour of the house."